 The eUICC IC/hardware platform requirement is Common Criteria certification to the Security IC Platform Protection Profile with Augmentation Package Certification (PP-0084).
 Certification to PP-0035 is also acceptable.

-The eSIM eUICC design are expected to consider the security objectives defined in GSMA SGP.25, with resistance against high-level attack potential.
-GSMA is investigating an alternative methodology for eSIM using an optimised approach for security evaluation of eSIM capable eUICCs.
+eSIM eUICCs are expected to include design measures necessary to comply with the security objectives of GSMA SGP.25, with resistance against high-level attack potential.
+GSMA is currently investigating an alternative methodology for eSIM using an optimised approach for security evaluation of eSIM capable eUICCs.
+In the interim, eUICC manufacturers are able to use an interim methodology with its associated Statement of Security Evaluation template.

 Security Assurance in production and SM service location